Research

 Selected publications:

 Wooster, E.I.F.; Whiting, M.J.; Nimmo, D.G.; Sayol, F.; Carthey A.J.R.; Stanton, L.A.; Ashton B.J.
 Predator-prey interactions as drivers of cognitive evolution.
 Nature Reviews Biodiversity.
-In revision.
+In press.
 Preprint: https://ecoevorxiv.org/repository/view/9520/

 Wooster, E.I.F.; Nimmo, D.G.
 (2024).
 Functional trait databases for Macrobehaviour.
 Trends in Ecology & Evolution.